mahdikohan/complexityEconomics/agent based macroeconomics/readme.md

 - If the household cannot afford to buy the planned amount of goods, his demand is reduced to the highest possible amount.
 - If the firm’s inventories are lower than the household’s demand, the transaction is performed at the highest possible amount of if.
 Thus inventories can never become negative.
 - The household tries to satisfy the remaining demand by repeating the buying process with another firm.
 This process is stopped after $`n`$ firms have been asked or at least 95 percent of the planned demand has been satisfied.
 Eventually, remaining demand vanishes.
-- Next, each firm produces according to a production function where $`l_f`$ is the number of workers the firm employs and  is a positive technology parameter.
+- Next, each firm produces according to a production function where $`l_f`$ is the number of workers the firm employs and $`lambda`$ is a positive technology parameter.
 - Following G2008, we assume a production technology that is a linear function of labor input.
 - The firm’s inventory is increased by the produced goods.
 - After all households and firms have performed their daily actions, the next day starts.